kvakvs/gluonvm1/README.md

-## THE NEXT ~~BIG~~ small THING™
+## THE NEXT <span style="color:silver">~~BIG~~</span> small THING™
 # Gluon Erlang Abstract Machine

-A configurable and small virtual machine which runs bytecode derived and very similar to Erlang BEAM.
-VM is kept as small as possible at the cost of speed and features (configurable per build), the goal is to go smaller than several tens of kilobytes (oh well, under megabyte would be cool probably.
+A configurable and small virtual machine which runs bytecode derived from and very similar to Erlang BEAM.
+VM runtime is rebuilt for features of your code to be as small as possible.
+The goal is to go smaller than several tens of kilobytes (oh well, under megabyte would be cool, probably, but running in 32-64kb chip will be a win).

 ## asm &mdash; assembler tool